AI

 Why most AI projects never make it to production

-But here’s the thing - these are not technology problems.
+But these aren’t technology problems.
 These are preparation problems.

 A company will spend weeks evaluating which AI vendor has the best feature set, then discover their data is scattered across 15 different systems in incompatible formats.
 By the time they realize this, they’ve already signed the contract.